What is Bitcoin?

 - And if so, do I agree with these thesis and predictions?

-Technical investors will also find the Mayor multiple and the Puell multiple helpful to understand Bitcoin’s short and mid-term price developments.
-The Mayor multiple equals the Bitcoin market price / 200-day Moving Average (MA).
-If current prices are above the 200 day MA (>1), it is considered a bull market, otherwise a bear market (<1).
+Technical investors will also find the Mayer Multiple and the Puell Multiple helpful to understand Bitcoin’s short- and mid-term price developments.
+The Mayer Multiple equals the Bitcoin market price/200-day Moving Average (MA).
+If current prices are above the 200-day MA (>1), it is considered a bull market, otherwise a bear market (<1).
 But any multiple above 2.4 has historically been a strong indicator for a speculative bubble, a multiple below 0.5 was an indicator for an upcoming price increase.

-The Puell multiple looks at the supply side.
-It equals the daily issuance of bitcoins (in USD) / the 365-day moving average of daily issuance (in USD).
+The Puell Multiple looks at the supply side.
+It equals the daily issuance of bitcoin (in USD)/the 365-day moving average of daily issuance (in USD).
 The multiple shows if the value of new bitcoin entering the system is too great or too little relative to historical norms.

 GET RAOUL PAL'S FREE BITCOIN REPORT

 Raoul Pal has written a full research report on Bitcoin to give you a better understanding of this incredible trade.
 Grab your free report today, by entering your email address.